RamySaleem/Machine-Predict-Lithologies-Using-Wireline-logs/README.md

 ## Future Work

-• This intensive geological dataset can be used to explore more classic machine learning models with better hyperparameters tuning.
+• This intensive geological dataset can be used to explore more classic machine learning models with better hyperparameters tuning.\n
-• Apply deep learning methodology to predict the lithology using the same dataset.
+• Apply deep learning methodology to predict the lithology using the same dataset.\n
-• Utilise the free google cloud GPU to model the data using artificial neural networks such as CNN using PyTorch library.
+• Utilise the free google cloud GPU to model the data using artificial neural networks such as CNN using PyTorch library.\n

 ## References